 Never Open Any Attachment in Suspicious Email

-Ransomware virus can be sent to your device through email attachment.
-So it’s a good idea not to open any attachment in an email to stop your device from being infected by ransomware virus.
+Ransomware viruses can be sent to your device through email attachments.
+So it’s a good idea not to open any attachment in an email to stop your device from being infected by a ransomware virus.

 Never Use Unknown USB Memory Disk

 Don’t connect any USB memory disk to your device unless you’ve been quite clear about its source.
 Internet hackers may get the disk infected so as to easily root malware in a device.